Valar-Systems/Glasscalibur/hardware/README.md

 ## 3D Printing
 To print the 3D printed parts, go to the [plastics](/hardware/Plastics) folder.

+To learn to assemble to device, or to attach it to your window, see guides below.

 ## Assembly Guide
 To assemble the 3D printed parts, click the image below to watch the YouTube setup video.